 How To Submit Request

 New LCD requests may be sent via one of three methods: email (preferred) hard copy by mail, or fax.
-Below lists pertinent information for each of the three methods:
+Pertinent information for each of the three methods is listed below:

 - Email (Preferred Method)

-- Electronic requests should be sent with "New LCD Request - [Name of LCD]" in the subject line.
+- Electronic requests should be sent with "New LCD Request - [Topic for New LCD]" in the subject line.

 - If the attachment size for clinical citations exceeds 15 MB, the requestor must send the articles and supporting documents via multiple, smaller emails.

-- Please email for alternative methods for submitting large electronic files or if you have difficulty submitting an LCD Reconsideration request.
+- Email us for alternative methods for submitting large electronic files or if you have difficulty submitting a New LCD Request.

-- Please address your fax cover sheet to DME New LCD - [Name of Proposed LCD] - Attn: JA Medical Director.
+- Please address your fax cover sheet to DME New LCD - [Topic for Newof Proposed LCD] - Attn: JA Medical Director.